The Mental Health Center of Denver

 - Perform other duties as assigned.

 EDUCATION: Master's Degree in social work, psychology, or similar field.
-Current license as a LCSW/LPC/LMFT in the State of Colorado, or master’s with LAC and ability to obtain LPC/LCSW licensure within 3 months of hire in the State of Colorado.
+Current license as a LCSW/LPC/LMFT in the State of Colorado strongly preferred.

-EXPERIENCE: Minimum of two years’ experience in clinical social work.
+EXPERIENCE: Minimum of four years’ experience in clinical social work.
 Experience working with moderate to severe and persistently mentally ill populations.
+Bilingual English/Spanish strongly preferred.

 SKILLS AND COMPETENCIES: